deepset-ai/haystack-core-integrations/.github/ISSUE_TEMPLATE/breaking-change-proposal.md

 ```[tasklist]
 ### Tasks
-- [ ] The change is documented with docstrings and was merged in the `main` branch
+- [ ] The changes are merged in the `main` branch (Code + Docstrings)
+- [ ] New package version declares the breaking change and the package has been released on PyPI
+- [ ] Docs at https://docs.haystack.deepset.ai/ were updated
 - [ ] Integration tile on https://github.com/deepset-ai/haystack-integrations was updated
-- [ ] Docs at https://docs.haystack.deepset.ai/ were updated
 - [ ] Notebooks on https://github.com/deepset-ai/haystack-cookbook were updated (if needed)
-- [ ] New package version declares the breaking change and package has been released on PyPI
+- [ ] Tutorials on https://github.com/deepset-ai/haystack-tutorials were updated (if needed)
+- [ ] Articles on https://github.com/deepset-ai/haystack-home/tree/main/content were updated (if needed)
 ```